 Walter joined Watsi on December 9th, 2014.
-Four years ago, Walter became the 1600th member to automatically support a new Watsi patient every month.
-Since then, 3,988 more people have become monthly donors!
-Walter's most recent donation traveled 8,800 miles to support Khun, a teenager from Cambodia, to fund hip surgery.
+Five years ago, Walter became the 1600th member to automatically support a new Watsi patient every month.
+Since then, 4,872 more people have become monthly donors!
+Walter's most recent donation traveled 8,700 miles to support Simon, a newborn baby from Tanzania, to fund hydrocephalus treatment.

 Khun is a 17-year-old from Cambodia.
 He enjoys listening to music, exercising, and he hopes to become a businessman when he gets older.
 Since 2015, Khun has experienced debilitating pain in both of his hips caused by osteoarthritis.
 He has to walk with crutches and dropped out of school because he was unable to sit in class for long periods of time.
 Fortunately, Khun learned about our medical partner, Children's Surgical Centre.
 At CSC, surgeons can perform a total hip replacement to relieve Khun of his pain and allow him to walk easily.
 Treatment is scheduled for November 5th, and Khun needs help raising $1,025 to pay for this procedure.
 Khun's mother said, "I hope that after surgery, my son will be able to sit and walk without any difficulties, and I won't have to worry about his condition anymore."